-- 399. One of the potential consequences of transnational ML is that channels may be established that may also be exploited by terrorist financiers.
-Overseas groups may seek to exploit New Zealand as a source or conduit for funds to capitalise on New Zealand's reputation as being low risk for TF.
-For instance, funds originating in or passing through New Zealand may be less likely to attract suspicion internationally. - 400.
-TF through the Phase 1 sectors could be small-scale and indistinguishable from legitimate transactions.
+- 364. One of the potential consequences of transnational ML is that channels may be established that may also be exploited by terrorist financiers.
+Overseas groups may seek to exploit New Zealand as a source or conduit for funds to capitalise on New Zealand's reputation as being a lower risk jurisdiction for TF.
+For instance, funds originating in or passing through New Zealand may be less likely to attract suspicion internationally. - TF through the Financial Institution sectors 365. could be small-scale and indistinguishable from legitimate transactions.
 TF could involve structured deposits of cash into bank accounts followed by wire transfers out of New Zealand.
 It could also involve money remitters sending funds overseas.
 More complex methods could see New Zealand businesses, professional services, non-profit organisations and charity accounts being used as fronts for sending funds offshore.
+The NRA 2019 specifically highlights the use of NZ structures as a risk for TF - for example, in 2014 a website associated with Da'esh/Islamic State was reported to have used a New Zealand virtual office address.